GWX Cash-Secured Put Strategy

 Frequently asked questions

-- A cash-secured put on GWX is the cash-secured put strategy applied to GWX (etf).
+A cash-secured put on GWX is the cash-secured put strategy applied to GWX (etf).
 The strategy is structurally neutral to slightly bullish: A cash-secured put sells an out-of-the-money put while holding cash equal to the strike-times-100 obligation, keeping the premium when the underlying stays above the strike.
-With GWX etf trading near $46.41, the strikes shown on this page are snapped to the nearest listed GWX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With GWX etf at $46.62 on the most recent close, the strikes shown on this page are snapped to the nearest listed GWX chain strike and the premiums come straight from that session's bid/ask midpoint.

-- Max profit equals premium times 100; max loss equals strike minus premium times 100 (at zero, assuming assignment).
+Max profit equals premium times 100; max loss equals strike minus premium times 100 (at zero, assuming assignment).
 Breakeven is strike minus premium.
-For the GWX cash-secured put priced from the end-of-day chain at a 30-day expiry (ATM IV 23.00%), the computed maximum profit is $39.00 per contract and the computed maximum loss is -$4,360.00 per contract.
+For the GWX cash-secured put priced from the end-of-day chain at a 30-day expiry (ATM IV 20.90%), the computed maximum profit is unbounded per contract and the computed maximum loss is unbounded per contract.
 Live intraday quotes will differ as the chain moves through the trading session.

-- The breakeven for the GWX cash-secured put priced on this page is roughly $43.61 at expiration, derived from end-of-day chain premiums.
+The breakeven for the GWX cash-secured put priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current GWX market-implied 1-standard-deviation expected move is approximately 6.59%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The GWX market-implied 1-standard-deviation expected move in the same options snapshot is approximately 5.99%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.